-That is, until my dad started a lavender farm and then I was “up there” quite a lot.
+That is, until my dad started a lavender farm and then I was “up there” in the greater New York state area quite a lot.

 I also find this area distinctly different from the New York state counties to the West.
-In the Fall of 2018 we’ll be spending a few days in the finger lakes region of New York state and I look forward to seeing just how different and varied this state can be!
+Having spent a few days in Corning, New York and exploring the Seneca Lake wine trail, I was blown away by how varied and different each corner of Upstate New York can be.

-Until then, here are a bunch of great places to eat, go, visit and explore in the Lake George region.
+Here are a bunch of great places to eat, visit and things to do in Lake George NY region.

 Why Fort Ann?